ptomulik/puppet-repoutil/README.md

 ## Overview

 Puppet plugin to interact with package repositories.
-Simplify tasks such listing packages available for installation, their versions, installation candidates and so on.
+Simplify tasks such as listing packages available for installation, their versions, installation candidates and so on.
 Useful for implementing facts describing packages existing in package repositories.